drizzzle11/generate_towers/README.md

 # generate_towers
-generate_towers is Python script written for Rhinoceros 3d.
-It generates geometric towers.
+generate_towers is Python script written for Rhinoceros 3d to generates geometric towers.